th-we/deskflow-wiki/Code-Style.md

 more info: https://spdx.dev/learn/handling-license-info/

 # Naming
 1. Function names should be `camelCase` (for both class member functions and free functions)
-1. Namespaces should be all lower case and begin with `synergy`, e.g. `synergy::gui`
+1. Namespaces should be all lower case and begin with `deskflow`, e.g. `deskflow::gui`
 1. Member variables should be prefixed with `m_helloWorld`
 1. Static variables should be prefixed with `s_`, e.g. `s_helloWorld`
 1. Pointers should begin with a lower case `p`, e.g. `m_pHelloWorld`